MarynaShavlak/dev-interview-hub/src/widgets/Sidebar/ui/Sidebar/SidebarDeprecated/README.md

     return (
         <ToggleFeaturesComponent
             feature="isAppRedesigned"
-            on={<RedesignedSidebar className={className} />}
+            on={<SidebarRedesigned className={className} />}
-            off={<DeprecatedSidebar className={className} />}
+            off={<SidebarDeprecated className={className} />}
         />
     );
 });
 ```
 ## Conclusion
-The `DeprecatedSidebar` component serves as a navigation aid for applications using an older design system.
+The `SidebarDeprecated` component serves as a navigation aid for applications using an older design system.
 By incorporating collapsible functionality, dynamic navigation items, and integrated theme and language switchers, it ensures that users have an efficient and customizable navigation experience.
 The component’s flexibility and ease of integration make it a valuable part of the application's UI framework.